mendomania/adult-ed-platform/README.md

 To install the required Django packages, refer to the links to their repositories provided above.

 #### Vue.js ####
-[Here](https://vuejs.org/v2/guide/installation.html) are the installation guides of Vue.js.
-In this project we're using the direct `<script>` include for Vue.js 2.5.16 (released in March 2018).
+For this project we're using the direct `<script>` include for Vue.js version 2.5.16 (released in March 2018), which is found in this [folder](https://github.com/mendomania/adult-ed-platform/tree/master/osr/static/osr), so you don't have to download or install anything.
+If you're curious, [here](https://vuejs.org/v2/guide/installation.html) are the official installation guides for Vue.js.

 Setup
 ======